kz8519/flixter/README.md

 The following **additional** features are implemented:

-- [ ] User can tap on poster in detail view to watch the trailer.
+- [X] User can tap on poster in detail view to watch the trailer.
+- [X] For each movie displayed, users can see the following details: Title, Synopsis, Poster Image

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):